What Is Personal Property?Personal Property consists of:

 If your account is delinquent, you will be required to pay the balance in full using certified funds (money order, cash, certified check) before you will be allowed to renew your business license.
 Once your account has been paid, we will provide you with a Proof of Eligibility letter that you may then take to Occupation Tax to renew your business license.
 If you mail your tax payment using certified funds we will forward your Proof of Eligibility letter to Occupation Tax for you.

 Keep in mind that our online payment portal only shows the two most recent tax bills.
 To view all your tax bills, click here.

 It is important to make sure your mailing address is correct so you don't miss any important notifications.
-If you need to update your mailing address, contact Property Appraisal.
+If you need to update your mailing address, contact GIS and Mapping.

 This rule only affects businesses and practitioners with County Business Licenses, issued through Glynn County Community Development/Occupation Tax.
 If your business does not require a license, or you have a business license issued by the city, this rule does not apply to you.

 The Property Appraisal office is a seperate entity and is not under the authority of the Office of Tax Commissioner.
 To learn more, and to inquire about appeals, visit the Property Appraisal Office at 1725 Reynolds Street, Suite 101, or view their webpage at glynncounty.org.